コンテンツにスキップ

 Official Instagram: https://www.instagram.com/yokohamadollmuseum/

-10 minutes on the bus bound for Kannonzaki from Umahori Kaigan Station on the Keikyu Main Line.
-We would like to introduce you to the Yokosuka Museum of Art, where you can enjoy the fusion of nature and art.
-Our museum, which opened in 2007, is a facility blessed with the natural beauty of Yokosuka.
+Take a 10-minute bus ride from Maborikaigan Station on the Keikyu Main Line to Kannonzaki.
+We'd like to introduce you to the Yokosuka Museum of Art, where you can enjoy the fusion of nature and art.
+Opened in 2007, the museum is located amidst Yokosuka's natural beauty.

-What is pleasing to the eye from the exterior is the stunning contrast between the white of the building, the blue of the sky and sea, and the rich greenery.
+From the outside, the stunning contrast between the white of the building, the blue of the sky and sea, and the lush greenery is a delight to the eye.

-It is a scenery unique to the perfect location surrounded by Kannonzaki Prefectural Park and Tokyo Bay.
+This is a view that can only be seen in this perfect location, surrounded by Prefectural Kannonzaki Park and Tokyo Bay.

-The main building's special exhibition room holds a wide variety of special exhibitions, including modern and contemporary Japanese art.
-Light streams in from round windows throughout the building, allowing you to enjoy the blessings of nature and the fusion of art and nature even when you're indoors.
-(This photo is from the exhibition "Stories Painted with Threads" currently on display.)
+The main building's special exhibition room hosts a wide variety of special exhibitions, including modern and contemporary Japanese art.
+Circular windows throughout the building let in light, allowing visitors to enjoy the blessings of nature and the fusion of art and nature even while indoors.
+(This photo is from the current special exhibition, "Stories Drawn with Threads.")

-At the annex Rokuro Taniuchi Museum, you can see the works of Rokuro Taniuchi, who has a studio in Kamoi, Yokosuka.
-A must-see is the collection of his masterpiece ``Weekly Shincho cover art'' posted here.
+In the annex, Taniuchi Rokuro Museum, you can see the works of Taniuchi Rokuro, who had an atelier in Kamoi, Yokosuka.
+The collection of his masterpiece, "Weekly Shincho cover illustrations," posted here is a must-see.

-What you can't miss is the spectacular view from the rooftop plaza!
-The scenery reflected on the glass makes it worth taking photos from any angle.
-After enjoying art created by human hands, be sure to enjoy art created by the power of nature.
+Don't miss the spectacular view from the rooftop plaza!
+With the scenery reflected in the glass, it's worth taking photos from any angle.
+After enjoying the art created by human hands, be sure to enjoy the art created by the power of nature.

 [Yokosuka Museum of Art]